The 2000 International Conference on Mathematics and Engineering

 Conference on Imaging Science, Systems, and Technology (CISST) and the

 International Conference on Artificial Intelligence (IC-AI).

-You are invited to submit a draft paper of about 4 pages and/or a proposal
+You are invited to submit a one-page abstract or a draft paper of about 4

-to organize a technical session (see below for submission information).
-All
+pages, and/or a proposal to organize a technical session (see below for

-accepted papers will be published in the conference proceedings.
+submission information).
+All accepted submissions will be published in the

 THE NAMES OF TECHNICAL SESSION CHAIRS WILL APPEAR AS ASSOCIATE EDITORS ON